arpande97/AWS_CDK_POC/README.md

 # Welcome to your CDK Java project!

-This is a blank project for CDK development with Java.
+This is a proof of concept for deploying AWS resources through AWS CDK and AWS CloudFormation.
+For the consistent hashing project, I tried deploying the dynamoDB table and a singular memcache cluster through CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.